ovebepari/ovebepari.github.io/_posts/2019-01-12-oves-news-knowledge-sources.md

 location: Dhaka, Bangladesh
 ---

-Not much of a great post but I've decided that I'll stop sharing good stuff on social media and share a blog stating my sources of what I get my news/knowledge from instead.
+Not much of a great post but I've decided that I'll stop sharing good stuff on social media and share a blog stating my sources of where I get my news/knowledge from instead.
 Interested people will sneak their way through good things.

 ## Too Frequent, about Software Mostly: